Karenvn/data_note/README.md

 # Genome notes Markdown creation

-`data_note` is a Python workflow for generating genome note Markdown from BioProject accession numbers.
+`data_note` is a Python workflow for generating genome note Markdown documents for a list of BioProject accession numbers.
 It collects assembly, sequencing, taxonomy, annotation, curation, sampling, and quality metadata from public sources, with optional addition of metadata from local systems.
-It then renders a Pandoc Markdown note with associated figures and references in the required formats.
+It then renders a species directory containing a Pandoc Markdown note with associated figures and references in the required formats.

 The repository is designed for preparation of genome notes in Markdown.
-It treats metadata integration, text generation and figure preparation as a distinct workflow, separate from upstream pipelines that produce genome assembly and quality assessment outputs.
+It treats metadata integration, text generation and figure preparation as a distinct workflow, separate from upstream pipelines that analyse genome assembly quality.

 ## Scope